evergreen-ci/evergreen/docs/UI/Parsley-Sectioning.md

 # Parsley Sectioning

 ## Overview
-Parsley sectioning is toggleable from the "Log Viewing" tab of the "Parsley Settings" menu and is available to task logs only.
-Toggling the feature will render your task log into expandable sections split up by function and command.
+Parsley sectioning is toggleable from the "Log Viewing" tab of the "Parsley Settings" menu and is available for task logs only.
+Enabling sectioning will render your task log into expandable sections split up by function and command.

 ## Feature details